Eco-Compute/eco-compute.io/content/english/conference-accomodation.md

 ---
-title: "Conference Hotel"
+title: "Conference Accomodation"
 date: 2025-08-14T07:51:25+06:00
 draft: false
-description: "Conference Hotel Berlin 2025 - art'otel Berlin Mitte" bg_image : "images/bg/cta-bg.webp"
+description: "Conference Accomodation Berlin 2025 - art'otel Berlin Mitte" bg_image : "images/bg/cta-bg.webp"
 ---

 If you are traveling to Berlin and need a hotel to stay in you can book at our conference partner hotel. ecoCompute reserves a special contigency just for conference guests.

+The hotel is close by the conference location with only 10 Minutes by Taxi.

 ## How to book